Americana808/PHX-Flight-data/README.md

 # Phoenix Airport web scraper
-Obtains flight data from the Phoenix Skyharbor website and sends an email to a user.
+Scrapes flight data from the Phoenix Skyharbor website and displays it online

+# Online at:
+mport6.pythonanywhere.com